Round 9 Guidelines

 4. Ecosystem Support

-How will the proposed EIR program support other activities across the Victorian startup ecosystem?
-Describe any collaborations, e.g. with other coworking spaces.
+How will the proposed EIR program support other activities across the Victorian startup ecosystem? e.g. public talk, office hours etc

 5. Measures of Success